If you’re looking for a holiday home right on the beach, Barley Cove Beach Holiday Homes are the ideal choice.

-There is a cozy open fire in each of the apartments along with electric heaters in each room.
+There is a cosy open fire in each of the apartments along with electric heaters in each room.

 Electricity for heating and lighting is an extra charge and is payable to Dream Ireland prior to arrival.
 Electricity is charged at a daily rate of Euro 6.00 per day for May, June, July and August and is Euro 8.00 per day for the remainder of the year.

 This is the ideal holiday destination with a host of varied activities to appeal to everyone whatever their interests.